mataiscat/STAT301-1-final-project/EDA/README.md

----
-title: "EDA Executive Summary"
-author: "Junhua Tan"
-date: "12/08/2019"
-output:
-  html_document:
-    keep_md: true

----

 ## Finding 1: Age and Gender Perference on Travel Destination

 Both old and young users have approximately 50% of booking with a slightly higher proportion for young users ~55%, but this difference has not been tested for significance.
 Both male and female users have approximately the same percentage of booking and not booking (~50%).
 Notably, there are a lower proportion of user booking for those with no age or gender information.

 Generally, there are a higher proportion of booking in the US as the destination country across gender and age groups.
 Interestingly, users that have indicated as other genders have a slightly higher percent of booking for destination countries outside of the US than other groups.